markflemingtennis/tennis-blog/content/posts/five-strategies-for-winning-from-the-baseline.md

 ## Keep The Ball Out Of The Opponent's Strike Zone

-* Most players generally have their preferred power zone or strike zone between chest and knee level.
+* Most players generally have their preferred power zone or "strike zone" between chest and knee level.
 *  In situations where your opponent is outmaneuvering or overpowering you from the baseline a smart tactic is to not let them contact the ball in their preferred strike zone.

 Use underspin to have the ball skid lower than their desired strike zone.